kumbulanit/t-sql/tech company/untitled/Module 16 - Programming with T-SQL/Lesson1_T-SQL_Programming_Elements.md

         IF @NewSalary IS NULL OR @NewSalary <= 0
         BEGIN
-            RAISERROR('New BaseSalary must be a positive amount.', 16, 2);
+            RAISERROR('New e.BaseSalary must be a positive amount.', 16, 2);
             RETURN -2;
         END

         IF @NewSalary > 500000
         BEGIN
-            RAISERROR('BaseSalary exceeds company maximum of $500,000.', 16, 3);
+            RAISERROR('e.BaseSalary exceeds company maximum of $500,000.', 16, 3);
             RETURN -3;
         END